 RRCI has limited transportation.
 Consumers are expected to provide their own transportation or use public transportation to visit with staff or attend an activity.

 If a consumer is unable to arrange transportation independently, they may call RRCI and request transportation services.
 RRCI requires at least 24 hours advanced notice of transportation requests.
 Transportation will be provided on a first come, first served basis.

+Consumers are responsible for cancelling a ride at least three (3) hours before a scheduled ride.
+Should consumer fail to notify RRCI of a ride cancellation, the following consequences will occur:

+1. Warning

+2. Consumer will not be able to access transportation services for the next two opportunities.

 SERVICE/EMOTIONAL SUPPORT ANIMALS